lindsma/Movie-Database/README.md

 # cinemaDB

-cinemaDB is a platform utilizing the OMDB API to allow users to search for movies and create their own watchlists.
+cinemaDB is a web app utilizing the OMDB API to allow users to search for movies and create their own watchlists.

 https://lindsma.github.io/Movie-Database/